panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 Users can start depositing their activated stakes into the stake pool, as long as they are delegated to the same vote account, which was `FYQB64aEzSmECvnG8RVvdAXBxRnzrLvcA3R22aGH2hUN` in this example.
-You can also double-check that at any time using the Safecoin command-line utility.
+You can also double-check that at any time using the Solcoin command-line utility.

 ```console
 $ safecoin stake-account FYQB64aEzSmECvnG8RVvdAXBxRnzrLvcA3R22aGH2hUN